alacrity-ai/shipwright-survivors/README.md

 TODOS:
+  - [ ] Blockdrop Decision menu NEEDS to be closeable!!!
+  - [ ] Somehow we need to limit the amount of light flashes that can occur on one ship at any given time - or on one block?
-  - [ ] Add gamepad navmap controls for equippable items
+  - [x] Add gamepad navmap controls for equippable items
+  - [ ] Play specific sound effect when equipping artifact (per tier)
-    - [ ] Need to check if an item is already equipped to another ship, and show Equipped on "Vanguard" in the tooltip
+    - [x] Need to check if an item is already equipped to another ship, and show Equipped on "Vanguard" in the tooltip
-      - [ ] If already equipped, when we click on it, we need to unequip it from the the ship it's equipped on
+      - [x] If already equipped, when we click on it, we need to unequip it from the the ship it's equipped on
   - [ ] Completely clearing a Vortex Incident should end it immediately
   - [x] Investigate if minimap icons are cached, if not, cache them
-  - [ ] Opening save game in one resolution, then switching, breaks loading until refresh
+  - [x] Opening save game in one resolution, then switching, breaks loading until refresh
   - [ ] Todos, add difficulty level selection to mission selection.
     - [ ] Difficulty scaling should scale enemy quantity, and enemy power.
 1.5 Power, 1.0 density = elite, 1.0 power 0.75 density = hard, 0.5 power 0.5 density = normal
     - [ ] Diffuculty should also scale the amount of cores received in mission debriefing